SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 - A new entry is displayed for your system in the table with the status *Enabling*.
 - Wait for a few seconds.
 - After the automated integration, the status of your system integration changes to *Enabled*.
-- The same takes place on the SAP Cloud Platform side.
+- The same takes place on the SAP Business Technology Platform side.
 You will see the system as *Registered* – potentially after a quick refresh.

 ## Set Up Entitlements for Your Subaccount

-After you have connected the SAP S/4HANA Cloud system (with status *Enabled* in your SAP S/4HANA Cloud tenant) to the SAP Cloud Platform, you need to configure entitlements to make this system accessible in the SAP Cloud Platform subaccount in which you want to build your extension application.
+After you have connected the SAP S/4HANA Cloud system (with status *Enabled* in your SAP S/4HANA Cloud tenant) to the SAP Business Technology Platform, you need to configure entitlements to make this system accessible in the SAP Business Technology Platform subaccount in which you want to build your extension application.

 In the next steps you will configure the entitlements and assign the corresponding quota and service plans to the subaccount in which the extension application will reside.